Welcome to KIT/IMKIFU

 Together with partner institutes at KIT and other Helmholtz centers, IMKIFU participates in the Helmholtz research program Changing Earth – Sustaining our Future, as well as many other national and international research networks.

-more (german)
+more (German)

 more